doc4d/docs/docs/commands/string.md

 The optional *addTime* parameter adds a time to a date in a combined format.
 It can only be used when the *expression* parameter is a date (see below).

-**Numeric Expressions**
+The optional *base* parameter can only be used with a numeric *expression*, it returns the number in the specified base.

+### Numeric Expressions

-If *expression* is a numeric expression (Real, Integer, Long Integer), you can pass an optional string format.
+If *expression* is a numeric expression (Real, Integer, Long Integer), you can pass an optional parameter: either *format* (string) or *base* (integer).

+#### *format* parameter

+The format is specified in the same way as it would be for a [number input on a form](../FormObjects/properties_Display.md#number-format).
+You can also pass the name of a custom style in *format*.
+The custom style name must be preceded by the `|` character.
 Following are some examples:

 | **Example**                        | **Result**           | **Comments**                    |
 | ---------------------------------- | -------------------- | ------------------------------- |